 Ian is a vice-chairman of the YCB and previously served on the YSPL committee.
 He played for the Rotherham Town, Rotherham Phoenix, Warmsworth and Ulley clubs.
 He is a level two coach, who is currently coach/manager of the Doncaster Joe Lumb representative team.
 At the YCB he is responsible for corporate governance issues and is chair of the finance sub-committee, remuneration committee, and rules revision group.
 His primary roles on the League Executive Board are to represent the interests of the YCB and to advise on YCB-related matters.
 Outside cricket, Ian is the owner of a Steel Trading Company.

-Milton acts as the representative of the League's Equity & Diversity group; a standing group of representatives that he chairs.
-The group's vision is to promote a zero-tolerance policy towards racism and all discrimination in the YCSPL, whilst being a example to other leagues and networks within the game; to drive forward diversity and equality within cricket; and to make cricket an equitable and diverse game for all.
+Milton is the chair of the League's Equity & Diversity group, whose vision is to promote a zero-tolerance policy towards racism and all discrimination in the YCSPL, whilst being a example to other leagues and networks within the game; to drive forward diversity and equality within cricket; and to make cricket an equitable and diverse game for all.
 Milton has been involved with Sheffield Caribbean CC for over 50 years as player, captain, scorer and club manager.
 He is widely respected in the cricket community not only for his service to SCCC but for his dedication to junior coaching and BAME involvement.
 Outside cricket, Milton worked in the probation service for 35 years before retirement, in his later years specialising in race, diversity and community engagement issues.

 Mark was a founder member of the YSPL committee and served on the committee of the old Yorkshire League before that.
-As the head of the Premier Section, he represents the League on the YPLMB along with Matt Summerhill.
+As the head of the Premier Section, he represents the League on the Yprkshire Premier Leagues Management Board along with David Ward.
 Mark is responsible for Premier Section operations; reviewing Premier Section playing conditions as and when necessary; reporting to the LEB on Premier Section activities and issues; and for ensuring that LEB decisions are carried forward in the Premier Section.
 As a player, Mark was an opening bowler who was good enough to represent Derbyshire at first class level, and had a distinguished league career in both the Bradford and Yorkshire Leagues.
 A qualified coach and a longstanding member of the committee at Barnsley Woolley Miners CC, Mark brings a wealth of experience and ideas to his role.

 Liz was formerly a member of the YSPL committee, for whom she was the first participation manager.
 She is currently the first team scorer with Wickersley Old Village CC.
 As YCSPL participation manager, her role is to liaise with ECB/YCB on participation initiatives; promoting initiatives to clubs by giving advice and signposting further information; supporting and developing womens’ and girls’ cricket; championing inclusivity issues and giving advice to LEB about actions necessary in connection with participation and inclusivity.